- Are the interns paid? How much?

 No, LifeSci NYC is part of the NYCEDC LifeSci NYC initiative to support the life sciences industry in New York City.
-There is no cost associated with participation (other than paying interns a minimum of $15/hour for their work - unless your company qualifies to receive a subsidy, in which case that cost is covered as well).
+There is no cost associated with participation (other than paying interns a minimum of $15/hour for their work).

 - Are the interns employees of my company?

 Yes.
 Other than at small businesses eligible to receive a LifeSci NYC subsidy to pay their interns, interns will be W-2 employees (not contractors) of your company and you will serve as the employer of record for the interns for the duration of the internship.
 All applicable payroll taxes and costs (such as workers’ comp and unemployment insurance) must be paid by you.